cpliakas/cliutil/README.md

 ### Flagger

-Convenience functions that make it easier to add options to commands.
+Convenience functions that make it easier to add options to commands when using [Cobra](https://github.com/spf13/cobra) and [Viper](https://github.com/spf13/viper).

 ```go